Blink Twice (Bini song)

 "Blink Twice" is a song by the Filipino girl group Bini.
-It was released on February 13, 2025, by Star Music as the second pre-single for the second extended play Biniverse.
-The song was produced by Mr. Franks, Glitch, Oneye, and Leather Jacket, with Amanda Ratchford credited as a songwriter.
+It was released on February 13, 2025, by Star Music as the second pre-single for their second extended play Biniverse.
+The song was produced by Steven Franks, Amanda Ratchford, Oneye, Marqueze Parker, Pacific-Joshua Zagabe, and Darius Coleman credited as a songwriter.
 "Blink Twice" is a pop and R&B track that explores the theme of a woman taking the first move in a romantic relationship while looking for a sign that her feelings are reciprocated.
-The song's music video surpassed one million views within 12 hours of its release and trended on YouTube in multiple territories, peaking at number one in the Philippines.
-The song received positive to mixed reviews from music critics.
-It was nominated for People's Choice Awards — Song at Filipino Music Awards 2025.